wtchen/datatools-ui/docs/user/editor/patterns.md

 ![drag and drop pattern stop](../../img/pattern-stop-order.png)
 </div>

 **Note**: if inserting stops mid-sequence or changing the order of stops, the pattern shape will not update automatically.
-You must edit the pattern manually or click the `Create` button to regenerate the pattern shape from the stops.
+You must edit the pattern manually or click the `From Stops` button to regenerate the pattern shape from the stops.

 ### Removing stops
 Stops can be removed from the pattern by clicking the red 🗑 button found in the expanded stop card or by clicking the pattern stop on the map view.